-A paragraph is a collection of interrelated sentences that create one main concept or theme.
-Topic Sentence, Supporting Details, and Conclusion are the three primary sections.
+A paragraph (unit of writing) is a collection of interrelated sentences that discuss a single topic or idea, a concept or theme.
+It breaks up long sections of text into shorter, more manageable parts.
+Topic Sentence, Supporting Details, and Conclusion are the three primary elements of a complete paragraph.
 There are nine types of paragraphs given with examples below.

-A kind paragraph writing that narrates important stories.
+A kind of paragraph writing that tells or narrates important stories

 Narration is a type of writing in which the author narrates the tale of an event or experience.
 It has a suitable beginning, middle, and conclusion.